koyo-nic/grass-course-veroa/exercises/05_ndvi_time_series/PITCHME.md

 +++

-> **Task**: Graphically asses the results of HANTS reconstruction in pixels with higher percentage of missing data and obtain univariate statistics for the new time series
+> **Task**: Graphically assess the results of HANTS reconstruction in pixels with higher percentage of missing data and obtain univariate statistics for the new time series

 ---